Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 - Quality Check Pass: Secondary Claude call validates outputs against brand guidelines

-- Distribution: Outputs saved to content calendar spreadsheet with scheduling metadata
+- Distribution: Outputs saved to the content calendar spreadsheet with scheduling metadata

 Advanced Configuration: